bschelske/COUNT/README.md

 track cells that flow through a CF-DEP device.
 Cell response to DEP is recorded within results.csv

 **General workflow:**
-1. Conversion. nd2 files are converted into pngs.
+1. Conversion. nikon nd2 files are converted into pngs.
 2. Background Subtraction.
-The first frame is subtracted from all subsequent frames
-3. cv2.Canny Edge Detection and cv2.findContours
+MOG2 foreground segmentation.
+3. Canny edge detection is used to find contours.
+4. Overlapping contours are added to a mask, and removed by edge detection of the mask.
-4. Centroid Distance Tracking.
+5. Centroid Distance Tracking.
 For an object in frame _n_, the object detected in frame _n_ + 1 that has traveled the smallest distance from the object in frame _n_ is the same object.
-5. Results.
+6. Results.
 Results are saved to a .csv file.

 ## Features
 - Object detection and tracking in video frames or .nd2 files.
 - Background subtraction
-- Exporting tracking data to a CSV file.
+- Exporting tracking data to a .csv file.
+- Plotting of generated .csv files
 - User interface

 ## How to install